 While housing costs are expensive throughout Hawaii, it is more expensive to live on some islands and in certain communities than others.
 Average home values vary by more than $650,000 between the most and least expensive communities in the state.
 Renters in Hawaii also carry the highest rental costs in the country, more than $500 above the national average.
 Paralleling trends in house prices, average monthly rents may vary by more than $1,600 between communities on different islands.

-Use the interactive infographic below to explore key Housing indicators in more detail:
+Use the interactive infographic below to explore key Housing data in more detail:

 What’s the relationship between various well-being indicators?
 And how might this relationship vary from island to island, or region to region?
 Click below to explore the answers to these and similar questions using our Data Plotter: